Tomorrow’s Judges Learn About Children’s Mental Health

 “Cultivating a common language and enhancing collaboration between judicial officers and mental health professionals is of critical importance for the protection of children.
 Through such training sessions, we aim to strengthen the role of the Justice system in recognizing and responding to situations related to minors’ mental health, while also promoting interdisciplinary approaches and systemic care.”

-The seminar included presentations, case analyses, and open discussion, with an emphasis on key challenges faced by future judicial officers in their work that relate to minors’ mental health.
+The seminars included presentations, case analyses, and open discussion, with an emphasis on key challenges faced by future judicial officers in their work that relate to minors’ mental health.

 Key topics covered included: